-I believe an Internet shutdown occurred in [place] on [date].
-Why isn’t it included in your list of Internet shutdown events?
+I believe an Internet shutdown occurred but it isn’t included in your list of Internet shutdown events.
+Why not?

 We make every effort to ensure that the data compiled on Internet shutdowns is as complete as possible.
 However, given the challenges associated with detecting and confirming the occurrence of Internet shutdowns, some events may be missed.
-For shutdown events that you believe should be included on Internet Society Pulse, please contact us at [email protected], and include the following information:
+For shutdown events that you believe should be included on Internet Society Pulse, please ensure that the outage meets the criteria outlined above.
+You can contact us at [email protected], including the following information:

 - The impacted area/region

 - Links to any supporting documentation (published articles, government statements, measurement graphs, etc.)

 We will review all submissions, but cannot guarantee that they will be included in the Internet Society Pulse database.

 Where can I find more information about Internet Shutdowns?